WitherOrNot/cbsexploder/README.md

 Implementation of a CBS client for offline servicing.
 Capable of installing packages to a foundation image built with [sxsfounder](https://github.com/WitherOrNot/sxsfounder).

+> DISCLAIMER: Do not attempt to use this codebase for online servicing.
+This codebase contains minimal error handling and no recovery features.
+Any and all damages incurred through use of this software are indication of a skill issue, rip bozo.

 ## Usage

 Requires servicing stack DLLs in same directory.